2021 Boulder shooting: Shooting

 The first victim was a repairman who was killed in a van parked next to the gunman's vehicle.
 The gunman then walked towards the store; along the way, he killed another person in the parking lot who was trying to flee, shooting him multiple times.
-Next, he killed two more people while entering the store through its eastern entrance.
+Next, he killed one more person while entering the store through its eastern entrance.

 A man waiting in line with his family for his COVID-19 vaccine at the store's pharmacy witnessed the gunman shoot a woman at the front of the line before finding safety in a coat closet with his family.
 Some customers and employees reached safety through a back exit for the supermarket.
 Some were praised for their actions in helping evacuate and hide individuals away from the gunman.

 At 2:33 p.m., the Boulder Police Department began receiving calls of a person with a "patrol rifle" in the area and shots being fired.
 Witnesses at the scene reported hearing anywhere from 10 to 30 shots fired in rapid succession by the gunman.
 At 2:34 p.m., a Boulder Police dispatcher provided an initial description of the gunman as "a white male, middle-aged, dark hair, beard, black vest, short-sleeved shirt."
 The first three responding officers arrived at the scene within two minutes of the first calls and entered the store within 30 seconds of their arrival; at around 2:37 p.m., one of the other officers radioed in to say that they were going in.
 Running towards gunfire, one of the officers, Eric Talley, was shot and killed by the gunman.
 He was the last victim in the shooting, according to Boulder police.